jasontcrabtree/WIP-2020-Portfolio/work/character-counter.md

 4. The goal of speed was met which feels very rewarding.
    The visual design and usability feel solid, I’ll happily load this multiple times a day as needed!

 Overall, this was a great mini-project to hack on.
-I discovered a lovely sense of joy in creating a solution for a problem I was experiencing myself.
+I discovered a lovely sense of joy in creating a solution for a problem I was experiencing.
 For now, onwards to the next one!

 _PS._ After publishing this I spoke with [Kostya Gorskiy](https://twitter.com/k00) — a design manager at Intercom.
 While chatting over coffee Kostya was kind enough to give me some feedback on how I could improve and refine the visual design of Character Counter.

 The main feedback focused on simplifying typography.
 As a result, we’ve gone from 8 different slight colour/boldness/size variations (it sounds like so many said like that!) to 4 different variations.
 These changes have been updated in the images so you get to see the final outcome!
 Enjoy.

+---

+## Wrapping Up

+Read next case study about being a design lead for [Design Discovery in a Traditional Insurance Company](/work/repairer-allocation).